 over 24 mths

 Best for those who want to spread the cost, with high data

 What's the deal?
-With this deal from Three Mobile you'll get 15GB of data to use a month, on a 24-month contract, at £25/month.
-The 16GB model* is available for £69 upfront.
+You'll get 10GB of data to use a month, on a 24-month contract, at £33/month.
+The 32GB iPad* is available for £49 upfront.

 If you already have an iPad but no data plan, getting a Sim will allow you to access the web whenever, and wherever, you are.